Cation vs Anion: Difference and Comparison

 Hence, Chlorine is an anion.

 In the periodic table, it is easy to find the anion based on the position of an atom.
 Like halogen, it always forms anions.
-Anions are generally larger in size than cations.
+Anions are larger in size than cations.
 It forms electrostatic or ionic bonds with cations to form ionic compounds.

 Main Differences Between Cation and Anion